MOEAFramework/MOEAFramework/docs/developersGuide.md

 # Developer's Guide

-Interested in contributing to the MOEA Framework?
-All active development is handled in our GitHub repository at http://github.com/MOEAFramework/MOEAFramework.
-Please follow the steps below to ensure your contribution is received and merged in a timely manner!

-## Checklist
+## Contributing

-To make the process of contributing changes as efficient as possible, please follow this checklist:
+Have a bug fix or new feature to contribute to the MOEA Framework?
+Please submit the change as a pull request (PR) to our GitHub repository at http://github.com/MOEAFramework/MOEAFramework.
+Before submitting changes, please note:

-- [ ] Acknowledge that your contributions will be included in the MOEA Framework and licensed under the GNU Lesser General Public License.
-See `COPYING` for details.
+1. All contributions will be released under the [GNU Lesser General Public License](META-INF/LGPL-LICENSE).
+By submitting a PR, you agree to these terms and conditions.

-- [ ] Add any necessary tests to validate your changes.
-- [ ] Include any references or citations in the Javadoc comments.
-- [ ] Include the MOEA Framework copyright header at the beginning of every file.
-You may include your name and/or your institution's name in the copyright statement.
+2. To properly attribute your contributions, include the copyright and license header at the top of each source file (see any `.java` file for an example).
+You may optionally include your name or, if applicable, your institution's name in the header.
-- [ ] Open a [pull request](https://github.com/MOEAFramework/MOEAFramework/pulls) with your changes.
-- [ ] Monitor the pull request to ensure all tests pass and any reviewer feedback is addressed.

-If everything looks good, we will approve and merge the changes for you.
-Thank you for contributing to this project!
+3. Add any necessary tests and documentation.
+Since this project is academic in nature, include any references or citations in the Javadoc comments.

+4. After creating a PR, please verify all CI tests pass.
+We may leave comments on the PR that require changes.
+If the PR is accepted, we will handle merging and releasing the change.

 ## Setting up a Development Environment